JamieBort/Portfolio-Website/README.md

 # Welcome to the repo for my [Portfolio Website](https://jamiebort.com/)

-### Here you will be able to
+## Here you will be able to

 - read a bit about me,
 - see a few projects that I am highlighting,
-- and lastly find out how to contact me as well as follow me on social media.
+- and lastly, find out how to contact me and follow me on social media.

-### Notable Features
+## Notable Features

 Notable features of this site are:

 - It is written in vanilla JavaScript.
 - I wrote web components for navigation.
-- I am in the process of making this site accessible by following Web Content Accessibility Guidelines (WCAG).
+- I am continually trying to make this (and all my projects) more accessible by following Web Content Accessibility Guidelines (WCAG).
 - It is fully responsive.

-### Aspirations
+## Aspirations

 This site